 “A one day hack for homelessness takes away from the complexity of social justice issues… you can’t just come up with an app that solve the world’s problems” – Design Justice3

 The problem with this approach is that it becomes incredibly reductionist.
-Hacks nearly always focus on problems and rarely build on existing knowledge and work in the field, often ignoring important context about the issues they so readily reduce to a single web app.
+Hacks rarely build on existing knowledge and work in the field and often ignore important context about the issues they so readily reduce to a single web app.
 Ever seen an app claiming to solve the fentanyl crisis or healthcare for the elderly?
-People think hackathons can do things that they usually can’t, such as solve global problems, create new products overnight, or ‘level the playing field’ of innovation through meritocracy.3
+People think hackathons can do things that they usually can’t, such as solve global problems, create new products overnight, or ’level the playing field’ of innovation through meritocracy.3

 Hackathons, as they stand today, seem to optimize for short term excitement, and not so much for long term benefit.
 But this short-term burst of new products and ideas is exactly what corporations need to fuel their endless hunger for products, testing, and new talent.

 # Corporate Cooptation

 Companies realized that the attendees of these design spaces would readily give up their free time to build potentially marketable products.
 If hackers so readily built things in their own time, why couldn’t we co opt these for the company?
 Hackers provided a source of interesting ideas that could be milked, and, as a result, the creative outputs of these hackerspaces were “suddenly highly acclaimed, applied, and copy-pasted into capitalist developing laboratories.”5